ChrisRoh92/FastAPI_Full_Tutorial/README.md

 **English**

 - Hello and welcome to this FastAPI tutorial.
-This repo is accompanying the video on my channel 'CodingWithChris'.
-The repo is structured structured to guide you from the most important moments in the video.
-Each branch is numbered and includes what was significantly done in the name.
-I hope this repo gives you at least as much pleasure as it was for me to set it all up.
+This repo is accompanying the video on my channel *CodingWithChris*.
+The repo is structured that it takes you from the most important moments in the video.
+Each branch is numbered and named to indicate what has been done since the last branch.

 - You will find in each numbered branch a summary of the implemented features compared to the previous branch.
-At the same time you will find in this file in the next section, the tasks you have to do for the next state.
+At the same time you will find in this file in the next section, the tasks that you have to do for the next state.
 You certainly don't have to have literally the same code, and you certainly don't have to have everything the same.
 Maybe you find other methods and other functionalities more important and would like to see them. and would like to see them.
 It should mainly be a help for you to understand this topic in more detail and give you the possibility to see exactly what was achieved by which implementation detail.

 - You are in the first branch, the 'Start' branch as I called it.
 Here you will find all the important files you need for this project, as well as a basic structure, which may even change, who knows :)